IssamMerikhi/MathApp/README.md

 ### Documentation

+Maths78 is a simple App that provides an infinite of exercises helping new maths teachers and also serious students. the App cobers 4 fundamentals mathematical concepts which are :

+- 2nd and 3rd functions degree and theirs derivatives.
+- Arithmetics and geometrics sequences.
+- Vectors
+- Log

 <img src ="assets/function.gif" width = "auto" height = "auto">
 <img src ="assets/vector.gif" width = "auto" height = "auto">